momofatdog/Machine_Learning_Algorithms/README.md

 Instructor: Randy R. Davila

-This is a repository of all projects created in my INDE577 Data Science and Machine Learning during the Fall 2021 semester at Rice University.
-This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
+This is a repository for all projects completed in my INDE577 Data Science and Machine Learning class at Rice University for the Fall 2021 semester.
+This data science course includes algorithms from supervised learning, unsupervised learning, and reinforcement learning.
+This course is primarily reliant on programming, and I utilized **Python** as my programming language.
+Sub-repositories of this repository will contain data sets, README files, and Jupyter notebooks displaying implementations of the algorithms covered in this course.

 ![ML](https://d2m6ke2px6quvq.cloudfront.net/uploads/2020/03/31/6b274220-2af8-47db-9e71-adb88fd7855c.jpg)

-The following topics are covered in this repository:
+\Large{The following topics are covered in this repository:}

-**Supervised Learning:**
+* **Supervised Learning:**

 * Linear Regression
+* Logistic Regression
 * Gradient Descent
-* Logistic Regression
-* Neural Nets
+* Perception
+* Multiple Layer Perception
 * K-Nearest Neighbors
 * Decision Trees
 * Ensemble Learning